forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/architecture/pmd-engine.md

 PMD is a source code analyzer that allows for static analysis of code written in a number of supported languages, including Java, Apex, and Visualforce.
 Its built-in rules detect common flaws in code, such as empty catch blocks or unused variables.

 ## How does Salesforce Code Analyzer (code Analyzer) use PMD?
-By default, the Code Analyzer ```scanner:run``` command executes PMD’s default Apex and Visualforce rules against compatible files.
+By default, the Code Analyzer ```scanner run``` command executes PMD’s default Apex and Visualforce rules against compatible files.

 You can change which rules are executed by using the flags described in the Code Analyzer Command Reference.